Tinnitus

 Subjective vs. Objective

-There actually are different types off tinnitus.
+There are actually different types of tinnitus.
 Most of the time, tinnitus is subjective, meaning other people cannot hear the sound experienced by the person with tinnitus (the buzzing, hissing, roaring, etc.).
 Subjective tinnitus often results from hearing loss or noise exposure, which damages the hair cells of the inner ear.

-With objective tinnitus, on the other hand, others can actually hear the sound heard by the tinnitus sufferer.
+With objective tinnitus, on the other hand, others can actually hear the sound heard by the person experiencing tinnitus.
 While it is much less common, objective tinnitus results from noise generated by structures near the ear.
 For example, disorders that affect blood vessels, muscles, and certain nerves can cause spasms that produce perceptible sounds, typically a rhythmic clicking that others can also hear.

 Facts About Tinnitus:

-• There is no cure for tinnitus.
-However, like diabetes, it is very treatable.
+- There is no cure for tinnitus.
+However, like diabetes, it is very treatable and some patients experience long-lasting remission of tinnitus over time.

 The American Tinnitus Association (ATA) Estimates the Following: